1unar-Eclipse/GalaxiteUtils/README.md

 I don't know how to GitHub, if something else should be here please open an issue

 ## Credits
-- Mojang, Blockception, and the Latite dev team, obviously
+- Mojang, Blockception, and the Latite dev team
+- Seb for motivation and helping with some cues
+- Jadon for some very specific nerd functionality
 - MelodicCatgirl for the Chronos perk images as seen in her tier list